memazouni/oil_futures_model/README.md

 #### <ins>Model Details:</ins>
 When picking a basket of financial trades (or a standalone trade), the odds a trade will move up or down is not the full picture.
 Volatility and price path are relevant.
 Volatility is important because a less volatile trade is better than a trade with wild price swings, all other things being equal.
 Price path matters because as we go through time, a **cumulative total trade return** of $1 that never dips negative is better than a (larger) cumulative trade return of $1.10 that dips to ($2.00) and later ($1.00).
 Only a highly risk-tolerant investor would prefer the latter pattern.

-The model visualizes trade movement, both in dollar terms and normalized z-score (move per unit of standard deviation).
+The model visualizes trade movement, both in dollar terms and normalized z-score.
+The z-score is the move in standard deviations above/below the mean.
 See below.

 ***
 #### <ins>1-3v4 Dollar Move:  2011-2017</ins>